Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/Post.md

 Here we have a basic test that verifies that `SolarCalculator` works correctly for a known location.
 Since unit tests and their units are tightly coupled, we're following the recommended naming convention, where the test class is named after the class under test, and the name of the test method follows the `Method_Precondition_Result` pattern.

-In order to simulate the desired precondition in the arrangement phase, we have to inject corresponding behavior into the unit's dependency, `ILocationProvider`.
+In order to simulate the desired precondition in the arrange phase, we have to inject corresponding behavior into the unit's dependency, `ILocationProvider`.
 In this case we do that by substituting the return value of `GetLocationAsync()` with a location for which the correct solar times are already known ahead of time.

 Note that although `ILocationProvider` exposes two different methods, from the contract perspective **we have no way of knowing which one actually gets called**.
 This means that by choosing to mock a specific one of these methods, we are making an **assumption about the underlying implementation** of the method we're testing (which was deliberately hidden in the previous snippets).